-- First, you need to submit an application online.
-Be sure to have any personal, financial, and school information on hand when filling out your application.
+- First, submit an application online.
+Be sure to have your personal, financial, and school information on hand.

 - Second, if you receive a preliminary decision, you can choose a repayment plan.

 - Next, you will upload required documents into the Ascent Portal for review.
 You’ll see a list of tasks to complete.

 Deferment and Forbearance Through Ascent

-Unlike so many private lenders, Ascent does offer some deferment and forbearance options to borrowers.
-Here are the types of deferment and forbearance they offer:
+Unlike so many private lenders, Ascent does offer deferment and forbearance.
+Here are the types of deferment and forbearance available: